thamaranga/DockerComposeEx1/README.md

 We need to create docker-compose.yaml file.

 docker compose up -> Starting our application.
+(Use docker-compose up -d for starting docker compose in background)

 Above command will create/pull relevant images and spin up  relevant containers using them.